leptonai/leptonai/CONTRIBUTING.md

 pip install -e .
 ```

 `-e` means "editable mode" in pip.
-With "editable mode" all changes to python code will immediately become effective in current environment.
+With "editable mode" all changes to python code will immediately become effective in the current environment.

 ## Testing